 It’s located between the old town and the beach.
 Right in the middle

 It’s also a fantastic place to stay in Hoi An if you are after a more relaxing experience, in the countryside.

 Do not expect any hills, just flat green land with plenty of rice fields.

-Even if you do not decide to stay here, I personally suggest to rent a bike and have a ride around.
+Even if you do not decide to stay in Cam Chau, I personally suggest to rent a bike and have a ride around this area.
 It’s a great experience, besides a good place for photos.

 You can organise a full day where you have a ride through Cam Chau to arrive at the beach.